crwils/crwils/README.md

 Currently, I work at Glasgow-based start-up/scale-up Gigged.AI, where I help build and maintain our Open & Internal Talent Marketplaces.
 My primary focus is front-end development using React and TypeScript, though working in a small team means I also get to enjoy occasional forays into .NET and C# for backend development.

-I’m always working on new projects and refining my skills, while doing my best to avoid blindly jumping on every shiny new Javascript-related bandwagon that rolls through—though sometimes, resistance is futile.
+I’m always working on new projects and refining my skills, while doing my best to avoid diving head-first into every shiny new Javascript framework that passes by.

 Check out my pinned repositories below for a mix of projects from my time at CodeClan and some recent personal work.
 More updates coming soon!